PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

     - The admin registers the cashier
     - The cashier logs with his email and password
-    - When the cashier's authenticated instead of the store's dashboard page he instantly gets redirected to the sales page
+    - When the cashier's authenticated instead of the store's dashboard page he/she instantly gets redirected to the sales page
     </pre>
     <pre>
       Finally,
-    the All Orders page shows all the orders for the user's stores, the name of the store it got added to and the date it got added.
+    the All Orders page shows all the orders for your stores, the name of the store it got added to and the date it got added.
     </pre>
     <img src="https://i.ibb.co/vzK1Tjq/all-orders-page.jpg"></img>